 - Medical, hospitalization, pharmaceutical and laboratory expenses incurred by the Gestational Carrier as a result of the Transfer, Pregnancy or Birth not covered by her Health Insurance Plan.

-- The amount actually expended by the Surrogate for groceries, prepared food and meals for her own consumption which would supplement her diet, including some vitamins and supplements required to maintain a healthy pregnancy.
+- Money spent on the surrogate’s groceries, prepared food and meals for her own consumption which would supplement her diet, including some vitamins and supplements required to maintain a healthy pregnancy.

 - Reasonable expenses incurred for travel at the request of the Intended Parents or made necessary for the performance of her obligations during the surrogacy journey, including reasonable transportation costs, hotel costs and/or meal costs.